-No matter how intense the aversion in my early years of traditional schooling, I discovered: math must be understood.
+No matter how intense the aversion in my early years of traditional schooling, I discovered: that math must be understood.

 My rudimentary math skills did indeed prove that one can function in our culture when one is math illiterate.
-I could wield a calculator, but was challenged to explain why I carried numbers in subtraction.
+I could wield a calculator but was challenged to explain why I carried numbers in subtraction.
 I could get a university degree and calculate dosages (based on weights) as a pediatric nurse, but still not understand basic subtraction and division.
 Yikes.
 While I don’t recommend my story, I am proof one can function without understanding arithmetic.

-Through Mr. Demme I’ve learned a few things about teaching my kids.
+Through Mr. Demme, I’ve learned a few things about teaching my kids.

 It isn’t necessary to ply those little minds with endless math questions.
 If they get it, they get it (and mama knows when they don’t).
 We can move on to the next concept as soon as something is understood.
 There’s always a review later on, and all the concepts will be revisited.

-I have to be patient teaching math.
+I have to be patient in teaching math.
 Kids will want to buy things or add things eventually, so they will learn basic math concepts.
 Why push a Clydesdale up the hill when they want to go up the hill in their own good time?
 Of course, I only learned that after I impatiently taught math to my first child.
 Turns out, forceful math teaching ALWAYS doesn’t work.

-Mr. Demme taught me to learn the math concept myself, watch him teach it on video, show the concept to my child, work out a few problems myself as the child watches, then wait till they say the magic words: “Can I try it?”
+Mr. Demme taught me to learn the math concept myself, watch him teach it on video, show the concept to my child, work out a few problems myself as the child watched, then wait till they say the magic words: “Can I try it?”
 (By the way, this is an approach that works with everything we teach.)